oleggator/kapua-deployment/README.md

 ```

 ## Issues
-Kura simulator may fail because of mqtt didn't started.
-You must to restart it.
+Kura simulator may fail because of mqtt broker didn't start.
+You must restart it.
 ```
 docker restart kapua-deployment_kura-simulator_1
 ```